jazzfan2/helper_scripts/README.md

 'mount_plugdrives.sh' mounts all external USB-drives, eMMC's and SD-Cards that are physically added to the system.
 It is meant to be launched as a menu-item from XFile's tools-menu.
-If a password is required for mounting a particular volume, mount_volumes.sh offers an xterm window popup prompting for it.
+If a password is required for mounting a particular volume, 'mount_volumes.sh' offers an xterm window popup prompting for it.

 ## mount_volumes.sh